danielhu19/datastructures-algorithms/README.md

 - make
 - gcc/clang

-> If you encounter any problems, google it before submitting a issue.
+> If you encounter any problem, google it before submitting a issue.

 ## Tested on

 - MacOS Ventura 13.0
-- Linux: tested on docker Ubuntu:22.04
+- Linux: tested on docker Ubuntu 22.04

 > Windows: Not tested yet, theoretically can be run on Windows if you use proper compiler.